notofonts/noto-docs/src/miniarticles/NotoSansWancho.md

 # Noto Sans Wancho

-Noto Sans Wancho is a sanserif design intended for general use for the Wancho script.
+Noto Sans Wancho is a sanserif design for texts in the Wancho script.

-It contains 95 glyphs and 3 OpenType features, and supports 79 characters from the Unicode blocks: Wancho, Basic Latin.
+Noto Sans Wancho has multiple weights, contains 95 glyphs, 3 OpenType features, and supports 79 characters from 2 Unicode blocks: Wancho, Basic Latin.

 ## Supported writing systems